 - You drive your children around when you’re drunk or “buzzed”.

-If you’re a mother and you feel like your drinking has gotten away from you, remember these four things: you’re NOT alone, you’re NOT a bad person, you’re NOT a bad mother, you DO need help.
+If you’re a mother and you feel like your drinking has gotten away from you, remember these four things: you’re NOT alone, you’re NOT a bad person, you’re NOT a bad mother, but you DO need help.

-Once you realize your alcohol consumption is interfering with your health, your family and quality of life, it’s natural to want to keep it a secret…it’s also very dangerous and will ultimately backfire in a potentially deadly way.
+Once you realize your alcohol consumption is interfering with your health, your family, and your quality of life, it’s natural to want to keep it a secret…it’s also very dangerous and will ultimately backfire in a potentially deadly way.
 Talk to someone you can trust and who you know will not judge you.
 If there’s another mom that you know who you feel comfortable talking to, confide in her about what you’re experiencing.
 Start researching Alcoholics Anonymous or SMART Recovery meetings in your area or, if you’re nervous to go in person, you can attend a virtual meeting.
 Start making plans to get into treatment.

 If you’ve gotten to the point at which you need treatment for alcohol abuse, the best thing you can do is get help.
 It’s important to realize that taking care of yourself IS taking care of your kids.
-There are outpatient treatment options that allow you to be home with you kids every day, but even if you need inpatient or residential treatment, getting care is the most important thing.
-See if you can have your children stay with a trusted friend or relative while you get the help you need and do the neccsary work on yourself.
+There are outpatient treatment options that allow you to be home with your kids every day, but even if you need inpatient or residential treatment, getting care is the most important thing.
+See if you can have your children stay with a trusted friend or relative while you get the help you need and do the necessary work on yourself.

 If wine mom culture is hitting a little too close to home for you, and drinking is starting to affect your relationship with your children, you may have not even seen it coming.
 Perhaps you started by having the occasional glass of wine here and there to relieve some stress then realized you needed it to get through the day.